frictionlessdata/website/site/team/index.md

   :key="profile.name"
   :profile="profile"/>

-## Community Partners
+## Fellows

-Some members of the Frictionless community have so enriched it, that they deserve special mention.
-We've developed a more intimate relationship with these key partners, often coordinating with them on upcoming features and news.
+The Frictionless Data for Reproducible Research Fellows are early career researchers that are being trained to become champions of the Frictionless Data tools and approaches in their fields of research.

 <TeamProfile
-	v-for="profile in partners"
+	v-for="profile in fellows"
 	:key="profile.name"
 	:profile="profile" />